 \subsection{Related Works}

 The literature on Bayesian methods for linear regression models is abundant.
-For high-dimensional problems, prior distributions considering the sparsity structure have been developed, such as the Laplace \citep{park2008bayesian}, horseshoe \citep{carvalho2010horseshoe}, spike-and-slab \citep{rovckova2014emvs,nie2023bayesian}, normal-gamma \citep{brown2010inference}, double-Pareto \citep{armagan2013posterior}, Dirichlet--Laplace (DL) \cite{bhattacharya2015dirichlet}, horseshoe+ \citep{bhadra2017horseshoe+}, and triple gamma priors \citep{cadonna2020triple}.
+For high-dimensional problems, prior distributions considering the sparsity structure have been developed, such as the Laplace \citep{park2008bayesian}, horseshoe \citep{carvalho2010horseshoe}, spike-and-slab \citep{rovckova2014emvs,nie2023bayesian}, normal-gamma \citep{brown2010inference}, double-Pareto \citep{armagan2013posterior}, Dirichlet--Laplace (DL) \citep{bhattacharya2015dirichlet}, horseshoe+ \citep{bhadra2017horseshoe+}, and triple gamma priors \citep{cadonna2020triple}.

-Regarding the asymptotic behavior of the posterior distribution, \cite{ghosal1997normal,ghosal1999asymptotic,ghosal2000asymptotic} examined an approximation of the posterior distribution using a Gaussian distribution in various situations, including high-dimensional settings (not over-parameterized settings). \cite{ghosal2000convergence} organized the conditions for posterior contraction and significantly contributed to Bayesian asymptotic theory. \cite{castillo2012needles,belitser2020needles} proved posterior concentration and variable selection properties for certain point-mass priors. \cite{castillo2015bayesian,martin2017empirical,belitser2020empirical,belitser2020needles,wu2023statistical} achieved posterior concentration and variable selection in high dimensional linear models. \cite{armagan2013generalized} demonstrated posterior consistency with several shrinkage priors. \cite{van2014horseshoe} showed posterior concentration with the horseshoe prior. \cite{bhattacharya2015dirichlet} showed the result using the DL prior. \cite{bai2018high,song2022nearly} considered a general class of continuous shrinkage priors. \cite{ning2020bayesian} considered variable selection with an unknown covariance matrix and established posterior consistency results. \cite{zhang2014confidence,yang2019posterior} studied the efficiency and Gaussian approximation of one coordinate of the high-dimensional parameters. \cite{banerjee2021bayesian} presented a detailed review of these references.
+Regarding the asymptotic behaviour of the posterior distribution, \cite{ghosal1997normal,ghosal1999asymptotic,ghosal2000asymptotic} examined an approximation of the posterior distribution using a Gaussian distribution in various situations, including high-dimensional settings (not over-parameterized settings). \cite{ghosal2000convergence} provided a general framework and established widely used sufficient conditions for proving posterior contraction, significantly advancing Bayesian asymptotic theory. \cite{castillo2012needles,belitser2020needles} proved posterior concentration and variable selection properties for certain point-mass priors. \cite{castillo2015bayesian,martin2017empirical,belitser2020empirical,belitser2020needles,wu2023statistical} achieved posterior concentration and variable selection in high-dimensional linear models. \cite{armagan2013generalized} demonstrated posterior consistency with several shrinkage priors. \cite{van2014horseshoe} showed posterior concentration with the horseshoe prior. \cite{bhattacharya2015dirichlet} showed a similar result using the DL prior. \cite{bai2018high,song2022nearly} considered a general class of continuous shrinkage priors. \cite{ning2020bayesian} considered variable selection with an unknown covariance matrix and established posterior consistency results. \cite{zhang2014confidence,yang2019posterior} studied the efficiency and Gaussian approximation of one coordinate of the high-dimensional parameters. \cite{banerjee2021bayesian} presented a detailed review of these references.